Simplified customs processes for UK businesses trading with the EU in the event that the UK leaves the EU without a deal.

 A duty deferment account allows you to pay your customs duties, import VAT and excise duties monthly by direct debit, rather than having to pay immediately each time you clear your goods through customs.

 You must have a duty deferment account to import goods using either transitional simplified procedures or customs freight simplified procedures if you have customs duties, excise duties or import VAT to pay.
 You do not need a deferment account for your import VAT if you’re using postponed VAT accounting.

 If you have duties or taxes to pay, HMRC will take your direct debit in the same month that you submit your supplementary declaration.

 HMRC will take your payment of customs duties and import VAT on the 15th day of the month (or the next working day if the 15th is on a weekend).

 Any excise duties will be taken on the 29th of the month (or the previous working day if the 29th is on a weekend).

 Check what the tariffs will be, to see whether you’ll need to pay customs duties on your goods.

-Apply to HMRC to defer any duties, import VAT or excise duties payable.
+Apply to HMRC for a duty deferment account to defer any duties, import VAT or excise duties payable.

 From 30 September 2019 you must have secured a financial guarantee from an approved financial institution to cover the amount of duty you defer.
 Guarantees can take several weeks to set up, so you should contact your bank or insurer about this as soon as possible.